anthonypansard/back/docs/index.md

 ## Setup Django for developpement testing

 First make sure to install properly `python 3.6.4` and `Django 2.0`.
-The procedure varies depending on your operating system.<br>Be sure to also install `lxml 4.1.1` for python.
-The easiest way is to install `pip` and run `pip install lxml==4.1.1`.
+The procedure varies depending on your operating system.<br>You also need to install `pip` and run `pip install-r requirements.txt`.

 Clone/pull/download the repo.